May 29, 2019

 Mark Shapiro – From New York law to Cebu outsourcing – EB Call Center

 We are joined by Mark Shapiro, founder of Executive Boutique Call Center.
-Mark is an American from New York and started his professional career as a lawyer.
-He now has a substantial outsourcing service here in the Philippines with over 700 employees.
-So we get to hear about Mark’s origin story and we hope you enjoy this episode.
+Mark is from New York and started his professional career as a lawyer.
+He now has a substantial outsourcing company here in the Philippines with over 700 employees.
+We get to hear about Mark’s origin story and we hope you enjoy this episode.

 Derek Gallimore: Welcome to the Outsource Accelerator podcast.
 This is a short format podcast where we explore business and outsourcing mastery.
 My name is Derek Gallimore and I am really excited to bring you the leading podcast in outsourcing.
 Welcome back.
 This is episode number 239 and we’re joined by Mark Shapiro, who is the founder of EB Call Center, which is a Executive Boutique Call Center.
 Mark is an American from New York and started his professional career as a lawyer.
 So he now has a, substantial outsourcing a service here in the Philippines.
 So we get to hear about Mark’s, origin story in this, in this podcast episode.
 Really good episode and I really enjoyed talking to Mark and sharing his sensible views on things, so I’m sure you’ll enjoy as well.